OrbitalEnterprises/eve-market-strategies/chapters/02-arbitrage.md

 The same number of opportunities are found as before, but now we have information on the full extent of each opportunity.
 Opportunities early in our sample day look very promising.

 Based on our sample day, it looks like ore and ice arbitrage may be a viable trading strategy.
-The next step is to perform a backtest over a longer date range to see if arbitrage opportunities are common, or if we were just fortunate to pick this particular sample date.
-Our backtest should report the total value of opportunities for each day.
+The next step is to perform a back test over a longer date range to see if arbitrage opportunities are common, or if we were just fortunate to pick this particular sample date.
+Our back test should report the total value of opportunities for each day.
 Note, however, that the same opportunity often persists over multiple consecutive snapshots.
 Thus, simply adding all the opportunities for a day would be misleading.
 Instead, we'd like to collapse multiple instances of the same opportunity into a single instance.
-A simple way to do this is to collapse all consecutive opportunites for the same source material into one opportunity.
+A simple way to do this is to collapse all consecutive opportunities for the same source material into one opportunity.
 We can arbitrarily choose the first time the opportunity appears to be the representative for all consecutive appearances.
 This approach isn't perfect.
 It's possible that two consecutive opportunities for the same source material are, in fact, two different opportunities.
 However, this simple approach will allow a reasonable approximation of the value of a day of opportunities.

 The next cell \(not shown\) defines the `clean_opportunities` function which "flattens" a list of opportunities as described above.
 Flattening our maximized results produces the following list and summary statistics:

 ![Flattened Opportunities for Sample Date](img/ex7_cell14.PNG)

 From the summary results, ore and ice arbitrage seems like a promising strategy.
 At 50M ISK per day, this strategy would be worth about 1.5B ISK per month with little risk \(more on that below\).
-The next example constructs a backtest to determine whether the long term behavior of this strategy matches the results of our sample day.
+Note, also, that we've only analyzed opportunities in one region.
+Other regions are likely to present opportunities as well, although one would expect these to be less frequent based on overall volume levels.
+The next example constructs a back test to determine whether the long term behavior of this strategy matches the results of our sample day.

-### Example 8 - Ore and Ice Arbitrage Backtest
+### Example 8 - Ore and Ice Arbitrage Back Test

 Our initial analysis in the previous example showed that ore and ice arbitrage may be a profitable strategy.
-In this example, we'll backtest the strategy against a longer time range.
+In this example, we'll back test the strategy against a longer time range in the same region trading from the same station as in the previous example.
 Our goal is to answer these key questions:

 1. What are the average and median daily returns?
 2. What are the average and median daily profits?